pivotal/docs-tap/api-auto-registration/usage.hbs.md

         -----END CERTIFICATE-----
     ```

-2. If you installed the API Auto Registration package on its own, and not as part of Tanzu Application
+2. If you installed the API Auto Registration package on its own, not as part of Tanzu Application
-   Platform, you can update the package using the Tanzu CLI:
+   Platform, update the package using the Tanzu CLI:

     ```console
     tanzu package installed update api-auto-registration